 Unlike lychee, rambutans do not contain "Oligonol", a low molecular weight polyphenol.
 Nonetheless, it carries other antioxidants like vitamin C, and polyphenols.

 Rambutan carries about 30 mg of vitamin-C; 50% of daily recommended value.
 Studies suggest that consumption of fruits rich in vitamin-C helps human body develop resistance to combat infectious agents and scavenge harmful, pro-inflammatory free radicals.

 It carries good amounts of dietary fiber, 0.24 g per 100 g.

 Rambutan also carries many minerals like calcium (10.6 mg), phosphorus (12.9 mg) and copper.
 Being a juicy tropical fruit, it holds good amounts of potassium, an important component of cell and body fluids help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
 Copper required in the production of red blood cells.

 |Vitamin C||30 mg|

-Rambutan tree yields twice in a year.
-Fresh fruits, therefore, start arrive in the markets by June and last till December.
-Buy fresh looking berries.
+Rambutan tree yields twice a year.
+Fresh fruits, therefore, start arriving in the markets by June and last till December.
+Buy fresh-looking berries.
 Roll fingers over the fruit to ascertain its soft, flexible spines (hairs) for freshness.
-Avoid those appear dried, shriveled, and brittle hairs as they indicate of old stock.
+Avoid those that appear dried, shriveled, and brittle hairs as they indicate old stock.

 Rambutans can be used in the same way as lychee and longans.
 To prepare, just wash the fruit in cold water and mop dry using a clean towel.
 Make a superficial incision on the rind using a paring knife and twist to separate the upper half of the cup.